 A new study finds that, overall, lifespan for those living with Parkinson’s disease (PD) is nearly identical to those in the general population.
 The study looked at a group of diseases called synucleinopathies, including Parkinson’s.
 The results appear in the May 15 online edition of JAMA Neurology.

-Lewy bodies — clumps of alpha-synuclein protein that accumulate in certain brain cells — are the hallmark of PD.
+Lewy bodies — clumps of A protein in the human brain that is associated with the development of Parkinson’s.
+It is the main component of Lewy bodies. protein that accumulate in certain brain cells — are the hallmark of PD.
 The clumps also occur in less common diseases – such as multiple system atrophy (MSA), dementia with Lewy bodies, and PD dementia – in which symptoms can be similar to those of typical Parkinson’s.